USU-Analytics-Solution-Center/wit_climate_sustainability/README.md

 Assess the climate finance flows dedicated to climate services and early warning projects.
 There's a need to analyze adaptation-related projects financed by various major climate change funding sources.

 This competition in 2023 saw participation from our students in Women in Tech from the Department of Data Analytics and Information Systems (DAIS) at Utah State University, Huntsman School of Business.
-This project is mentored by Analytics Solution Center (ASC).
+This project is mentored by the Analytics Solution Center (ASC).

 ## Team Members (Alphabetical Order)